fbielejec/ike_ikze/README.md

 All four are accumulating (no dividend payouts — reinvested automatically).
 SPYL and IEMA trade in USD on LSE; ETFBTBSP and ETFBCASH trade in PLN on the Warsaw Stock Exchange (GPW).

-> NOTE: You can visually compare the momentum on https://atlasetf.pl/etf-comparison
+> NOTE: You can visually compare the returns (momentum) on https://atlasetf.pl/etf-comparison

 ### Why these ETFs